emanuelratliff/abstract-inventory/README.md

 I did not include the migrations folder because that needs to be initialized based on your system's configuration.
 Before running the application, please make sure that Flask-Migrate was successfully installed.
-Open a terminal, and issue the following commands:
+Open a terminal, and issue the following commands in the root of the project directory:

 ```bash
 flask db init